capital-american/Capital-American-Shaman/src/pages/products/cbd-gummies-nano-watermelon-30ct-10mg.md

  In terms of CBD, the particles have been reduced in size to the point that they can be measured in *billionths* of a meter!
 This allows the CBD to be absorbed rather than being processed by our bodies.

-Waht this boils down to is the product being more effective working faster. faster.
+What this boils down to is the product being more effective working faster. faster.

 <br><br>